marcjlevine/lubility/README.md

 To use it you can just use the .exe found in the `dist` folder.

 To generate executable:
-Run the following command: pyinstaller --onefile --name Lubility app/main.py This will generate a single executable file in a dist directory within the current directory.
+Run the following command: pyinstaller --onefile --noconsole --name Lubility app/main.py This will generate a single executable file in a dist directory within the current directory.